codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 |**Search and View options** | {::nomarkdown}<ul><li>Find a runtime or its clusters by typing part of the runtime/cluster name, and then navigate to the entries found. </li> <li>Topology view options: Resize to window, zoom in, zoom out, full screen view.</li></ul> {:/}|

+### Upgrade Codefresh CLI
+The Codefresh CLI automatically self-checks its version against the online version, and if a newer version is available, prints a banner with the details.

+You can upgrade to a specific version, an older version, if you so require, or download the latest version to an output folder to upgrade at your convenience.

+* Do any of the following:
+  * To upgrade to the latest version, run:
+    `cf upgrade`
+  * To upgrade to a specific version, even an older version, run:
+    `cf upgrade --version v<version-number>`
+    where:
+    `<version-number>` is the version you want to upgrade to in the format `x.x.xx`, for example, `v0.0.13`.
+  * To download the latest version to an output file, run:
+    `cf upgrade --version v<version-number> -o <output-file>`
+    where:
+    * `<version-number>` is the version you want to upgrade to in the format `x.x.xx`, for example, `v0.0.13`.
+    * `<output-file>` is the path to the destination file, for example, `/cli-download`.

 ### (Hybrid) Upgrade provisioned runtimes